diogotcorreia/master-thesis/docs/02-individual-plan.typ

 #footnote[
   Pysa is currently being rewritten in Rust, but it is only expected to be
   #link("https://github.com/facebook/pyre-check/tree/897a035baabe731e50f833b8b749739463bd230f/pyre2")[
-    complete at the end of 2025
+    complete at the end of 2025],
-  ],
-  which makes it unviable for the timeline of this project ], and will be developed in Rust.
+  which makes using it infeasible for the timeline of this project ], and will be developed in Rust.
 When the tool is completed, it will be tested against many different open-source